dhappy/TRWBL/data/notes/qbqp87gec4eff336j4vh83t.md

 ## The Caliphate

-I also want to run for public office, eventually, ideally, the Presidency.

-For the leader of the church to be the primary political leader is the Islamic end-of-days myth called the Caliphate.
+For the leader of the church to be the primary political leader is the Islamic end-of-days myth called the Caliphate after the Caliph: the person who heads the church that unifies the world.

+That is what I would like my historical footprint to be.
+To found the church that unifies the world.

-The point is to recognize the existence of the Spirit and respect the reality of that mode of thought.
-To have a society where that is respected and encouraged is definitely part of the goal, and so the concept of a Caliphate fits in several ways.
+The crux is to respect the existence of the Spirit, and the reality of it as a mode of being.
+To have a society where being Spirit-lead is respected and encouraged, is definitely part of the goal, and so the concept of a Caliphate fits in several ways.

+## Softwares

+The Gaiainist church believes that several pieces of software can be created to aid in the lessening of human suffering.

+* **Mïmïs**: Is an append-only versioned document store where the primitives include DOM nodes.
+Backed by IPFS and Neo4j, Mïmïs gives each user their own versioned graph and makes it easy to sync potions of that graph to other accounts.
+Wh
+* **Pyhthia**: